enthought/comtypes/docs/source/index.rst

     this does import everything from the real wrapper module but can be imported easier because the module name is easier to type.

-    For example, the typelibrary for Internet Explorer has the name ``SHDocVw`` (this is the name specified in the type library IDL file, it is not the filename), the guid is ``{EAB22AC0-30C1-11CF-A7EB-0000C05BAE0B}``, and the version number
+    For example, the type library for Internet Explorer has the name ``SHDocVw`` (this is the name specified in the type library IDL file, it is not the filename), the guid is ``{EAB22AC0-30C1-11CF-A7EB-0000C05BAE0B}``, and the version number